ChiragLakhanpal/Delivering-Delight/File Description.md

 # Things to Note

 * The hosted project may run relatively slow due to resource constraints, so please be patient.
 This is because of the quota set by GCP on free resource
-* The final report is included in this section because the "Want to know more?" button on the Predict page lets you download a copy of the report.
-However, The one download by the aforementioned download button is not the final report.
-The final version is the one present in the Report directory.
+* Please read the final report in the Report directory to learn about this project in detail.